-Trading Strategies for all traders
+Trading strategies for all traders

 A trading strategy should suit your attitude to the markets.
 Before you settle on one, consider whether it works with your time available to trade, risk appetite and technical knowledge.
-Here are six strategies to consider.
+Here are seven strategies to consider.

-Strategy 1: Day Trading
+Strategy 1: Day trading

 The method of buying and selling assets within the same day.
 The main tenet of day trading is that none of your positions should remain open after the market closes, therefore avoiding the added costs and risks often associated with holding a position overnight.